 St. Augustine, FL

 The cobblestone streets of St. Augustine are steeped in history.
 Founded in 1565 by Spanish conquistadors, the northern Atlantic coast town is studded with colonial architecture, from the 17th-century Castillo de San Marcos fortress to the Victorian antiques–filled Lightner Museum, housed in an 1887 Spanish Renaissance Revival building commissioned by Rockefeller business associate and Florida real estate magnate Henry Flagler.
 If sun and sand is what you seek, there’s plenty of that, too: Anastasia State Park comprises four miles of wildlife-dotted beach and maritime forests.

-- Coolest Beach Hotels in the USA
+- The Coolest Beach Hotels in America

 Say "no" to FOMO.